Marcus Luttrell: United States Navy

-He was deployed to Afghanistan in 2005 with SEAL Team Ten as part of SEAL Delivery Vehicle Team One (SDV-1).
+Operation Red Wings

 While in Afghanistan, he was involved in Operation Red Wings, during which the four-man Special Reconnaissance element with SDV-1 was noticed by local herdsmen.
 The team understood that the local herdsmen might reveal their whereabouts to Taliban fighters but also recognized that the herdsmen were unarmed and did not appear to be combatants.
 Despite the risk, the SEAL team allowed the herdsmen to leave.
 Soon thereafter, the SEAL team was ambushed, and only Luttrell survived.
 Luttrell was awarded the Navy Cross for his actions during the operation.

 During the ambush of Operation Red Wings the four SEALs were attacked from three sides and took fire from RPK machine guns, AK-47s, RPG-7s, and 82mm mortars.
 The attack forced the SEALs into the northeast gorge of the Shuryek Valley side of Sawtalo Sar.
 The SEALs made a number of attempts to contact their combat operations center with a PRC-148 MBITR (Multi Band Inter/Intra Team Radio) and then with an Iridium satellite phone.
 They could not establish consistent communication, however, other than for a period long enough to indicate that they were under attack.
 Three of the four team members were killed, and Luttrell, the only survivor, was left unconscious with a number of fractures, a broken back, and numerous shrapnel wounds.
-Members of SEAL Team 10 attempted a rescue during the firefight, but their helicopter was shot down, and all aboard were killed.
+Members of SEAL Team Ten attempted a rescue during the firefight, but their helicopter was shot down, and all aboard were killed.
 Luttrell regained consciousness and evaded the pursuing enemy, with the help of local Pashtun villagers, one of them being Mohammad Gulab, who eventually sent an emissary to the nearest U.S. base to secure Luttrell's safe rescue and ultimately saved his life.

 Luttrell was rescued on July 2 by Army Rangers and Afghan National Army soldiers in the woods when Gulab and several villagers were trying to get Luttrell to a safe location.
-United States Air Force Pararescuemen (PJs) from the 59th Expeditionary Rescue Squadron (305th Rescue Squadron deployed) Josh Appel and Chris Piercecchi were involved in the rescue and recovery of Luttrell.
+United States Air Force Pararescuemen (PJs) Josh Appel and Chris Piercecchi of the 59th Expeditionary Rescue Squadron (305th Rescue Squadron deployed) were involved in the rescue and recovery of Luttrell.
 Based on Luttrell's descriptions of the area, Appel and Piercecchi returned to the site of the battle two days later and retrieved the remains of Dietz, Murphy and Axelson.

 The target of Operation Red Wings, Mohammad Ismail alias Ahmad Shah, survived the American operation but was killed during a firefight with Pakistani police in Khyber Pakhtunkhwa in April 2008.

 After recovering from his injuries, Luttrell returned to full-duty and deployed to Ramadi during Operation Iraqi Freedom in 2006, as part of SEAL Team Five.
 He later had his knees blown out and fractured his spine again.
 These injuries ultimately led to his discharge.